jkniest/hue-it-documentation/docs/authentication/cloud/README.md

 ## Getting the user to authenticate
 The first step for your cloud control is to authenticate against your newly created app.
 The user must undergo the typical OAuth2 process.
 Meaning, they will be redirected to the Hue platform itself, where they need to sign in.
-Phillips Hue later redirects the user back to the specified callback url.
+Phillips Hue later redirects the user back to the specified callback URL.

-In this redirect a new query parameter will be given, named `code`.
-This is a short-lived code that can be used to get the real access and refresh tokens.
+In this redirect, a new query parameter will be given, named `code`.
+This is a short-lived code that can be used to get access and refresh tokens.

-Also you may pass a "state".
-This is a freely choosable value which will be appended to the callback.
+Also, you may pass a "state".
+This is a freely choosable value that will be appended to the callback.
 This can be used to identify the user or reauthenticate them.

 In the following example we'll generate the OAuth2 url and redirect the user: